bossman48/GLADIGATOR/Comparison-SkipGNN/README.md

 ### Expected Results
 The comparison should demonstrate:
-- GLADIGATOR's superior performance on the same dataset
+- GLaDiGAtor's superior performance on the same dataset
 - Improved accuracy and F1-score
 - Better handling of complex relationships
 - More efficient training/inference times